 West Maui has several Coastal Paths and walks you can take such as the Kaanapali Beach Walk, the Kapalua Coastal Trail, and the Dragons Teeth access Trail.
 You can also Hike to the Nakalele Blowhole Via the Acid Warzone Trial.
 The Lahaina Pali Trail is a breathtaking haul over the lower foothills of the West Maui Mountains with mindblowing views and sweeping vistas of the Island, the Channel, and its neighbors!

 South Maui is more heavily built up and the hiking is poor.
 The Wailea Coastal Path meanders along the stunning seafront but is very sedate.
 Out towards Makena, things pick up, there are a few small trails around Makena Beach between big and little beach with some unofficial goat tracks leading up the Puu Plai Crater.
 Further on at La Peruse Bay, things pick up.
 There is a great hike over the Lava flow out past Anchialine pools, Archeological sites, and Ferrel goats.
 The Bay is also the start of the King’s Highway an ancient trail that used to circumnavigate the island but is now largely superseded by Roads.
 Here the trail remains intact and you can hike for 10-15 miles out into the barren lava coastline of Maui’s far south!

 5 – Wildlife Spotting

 As is often the case you can always rely on Nature to provide a spectacle and free show.
 Maui is filled with incredible wildlife experiences and exploring some of Maui’s wonderful plants, Animals and Creatures is a great way to spend time for free.
 We have already mentioned snorkeling, which is essentially wildlife viewing, but there are many more ways to see and experience Maui’s amazing wildlife.

 Whale Season brings huge numbers of Humpback Whales to the shores of Maui, and while viewing these is best done from a tour boat, these cost money and there is no need really.
-The Whales can be viewed easily from shore form many locations and are just as wonderful with your feet on the ground.
+The Whales can be viewed easily from shore from many locations and are just as wonderful with your feet on the ground.